NoSpiner/FT-Sync-API/README.md

 # FT-Sync-API
-API for syncronizing FreeTube playlists and subscriptions
+API for saving and syncronizing [FreeTube](https://freetubeapp.io/) playlists and subscriptions over the network.

 [documentation](docs.md)

-No client included (yet), but with a bit tinkering should be possible. (probably like 4 curl commands oe 10 lines of python)
+No client included (yet), but with a bit tinkering should be possible. (probably like 4 curl commands in bash or 10 lines of python)

+Remember to close Freetube if tinkering with playlists.db and profiles.db files to avoid file corruption.
+Also ffs don't open this to the internet.
+It's got no authethficiation.

 Some launch options